 "Those guys had an altogether different approach.
 They beat me, they threatened and tortured me, they shot pistols next to my ears, so I lost most of my hearing, they made me shout Sieg Heil.

 "They threatened to rape me in the most sadistic ways they would describe to me in detail.
-I was crawling on the floor, begging them to shoot me."'Praying for death'
+I was crawling on the floor, begging them to shoot me."

 But the rebels did not want to kill her, yet.
 Instead, they came up with another elaborate torture.